Light Years (Kylie Minogue album): Commercial performance

 Upon its release, Light Years debuted in second position on the ARIA Charts the week of 8 October 2000, denied the top position by The Games of the XXVII Olympiad: Official Music from the Opening Ceremony, the official album of the 2000 Summer Olympics opening ceremony.
 In its third charting week, it rose to number one, becoming Minogue's first number-one album in her home country, 12 years after her debut album was released.
-The album remained within the top 20 for over 30 consecutive weeks, from October 2000 to June 2001.
+The album spent 23 weeks in the top ten and remained inside the top 20 for over 30 consecutive weeks, from October 2000 to June 2001.
 It fell off the chart for the first time in July 2001, before re-entering at number 40 in October when Fever was released.
 In total, Light Years spent 43 weeks on the top 50 chart, beating Impossible Princess as Minogue's longest-charting album at the time.
 Within the year 2000, the album was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for sales exceeding 280,000 copies.
 It appeared on the ARIA year-end album charts for 2000 and 2001 at number seventeen on both, and the decade-end chart at number 69.
-In New Zealand, the album debuted and peaked at number eight the week of 22 October; Light Years remained on the chart for a total of five weeks.
+In New Zealand, the album debuted and peaked at number eight the week of 22 October; Light Years marked Minogue's highest-charting album in New Zealand since Enjoy Yourself peaked at number six in 1989.